Proton Therapy For Prostate Cancer Treatment

 & Treatment

 The stage of prostate cancer is one of the most important factors in selecting treatment.
-Depending on the stage, combined treatments of surgery, radial prostatectomy, brachytherapy, hormone therapy, chemotherapy and radiation therapy may be needed for some prostate tumors.
+Depending on the stage, combined treatments of surgery, radical prostatectomy, brachytherapy, hormone therapy, chemotherapy and radiation therapy may be needed for some prostate tumors.
 Treatment options also are affected by the type of prostate cancer, age, overall health and personal preferences.

 At stage I, prostate cancer is found in the prostate gland only.
 Radiation therapy for stage I prostate cancer is often recommended to reduce the risk of cancer spreading, especially for those with higher Gleason scores and PSA levels.